A lot of factors have put an increasing amount of pressure on restaurants to improve their online presence.

 In the restaurant industry, implementing the Schema.org library for restaurants is a must.

-This task requires a developer or a website platform or content management system with the right plugins or built-in options.
+This task requires a developer, website platform, or content management system with the right plugins or built-in options.